 3. As a re-enactment of Mattan Torah, the breaking of the Luchos, and our ultimate redemption.
 The Pri Megadim himself says the following: Mattan Torah was Kidushin, and it ought to have been followed by Nesu'in.
 The sin of the Egel, followed by the breaking of the luchos, and ultimately the destruction of the Beis Hamikdash, left us almost bereft of the Hashra'as Hashechina that should have been ours as the beloved of Hakadosh Baruch Hu.
 But the day will come that Hashem will betroth us again, and that kidushin will be followed by a nisu'in and a permanent union.
 So we break earthenware at the Tna'im, to symbolize the breaking of the luchos and the impermanence of Klal Yisrael's first kiddushin, but we break glass at the chupa, because glass can always be repaired; in a sense, it can never be permanently or irreparably broken.

 4. To show that breaking a tna'im is worse than getting divorced.
 The Gaon is quoted here as having said that it is worse to break a Tna'im than to get married and divorced.
 Or, that it is better to get married even if you know you're going to get divorced than to break a tna'im.
-So we use irreparable earthenware at the Tna'im, and glass at the Chuppah.
+So we use irreparable earthenware at the Tna'im, and glass, which can be remade after being broken, at the Chuppah.

 5. To show that the only one way to break a tna'im: by dying.
 The Baal Shem Tov is quoted in Taamei Haminhagim (page 411) as having explained this Maharit as meaning that a tna'im cannot be broken for any reason at all, but a marriage can be dissolved via a get.